groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - `** Bad Sig`: One of the requested verifications reported a bad signature
 - `** Bad Interm Sig`: The verification of an intermediate certificate failed
 - `** Bad RPM Sig`: The signature verification of an RPM file failed
-- `** Bad DEB Sig`: The signature verification of an RPM file failed
+- `** Bad DEB Sig`: The signature verification of an DEB file failed
 - `** Not signed`: The file is not signed and could not be verified

-the blue button at the top of the verification logs allow to switch between a mode or "all logs" are visible or a mode or "that errors" are visible.
+the blue button at the top of the verification logs allow to switch between a mode or "all logs" are visible or a mode or that "errors only" are visible.
 This will allow you to quickly identify the files that had problems.

 ### Search in verification logs

 In the case of a problem or a vulnerability being identified it might be necessary to examine the verification logs, for either the name of a file or its MD5 signature as an indicator of compromission.
-The DSAS includes a search dialog allowing matches log lines to be found. type the string value to be found in the verification logs as shown below and the next matching line will be highlighted.
+The DSAS includes a search dialog allowing matching log lines to be found.
+Type the string value to be found in the verification logs as shown below and the next matching line will be highlighted.

 ![Search in the verification logs](en/DSAS33.png)

-Type `Return` allows the next matching line to be found.
+Typing `Return` allows the next matching line to be found.
 If there is no matching line between the actual position in the logs and the end of the logs, the DSAS will recommence the search starting at the beginning.
 If no matching line is found, no line will be highlighted.